realphilip/realphilip/README.md

 # 🏄‍♂️ Philip Alexander Jach

-**`Software Engineer (Germany/Ireland/Switzerland)`**
+**`Software Engineer`**

-As a young student in my final semester at University, I am constantly learning and improving on my skills, but already have some technical and professional experience under my belt from an internship in Ireland, tutoring, and 5+ years of developing side projects and open source applications independently.
+As a Junior Developer, I am constantly learning and improving on my skills, but already have a year of technical and professional experience (in Berlin and abroad) under my belt bringing complex web-applications into production, managing databases and building mobile apps, as well as freelance web-development and teaching-tutoring.
+I am particularly interested in the finance/fintech and consulting sectors.
+Most of my work isnt public, but feel free to get a glimpse.
 All coding projects are designed and programmed from the ground up.
+Check out my website!

 ---